Authors of section

 Guide wire placement

-Additionally, the length of the medullary canal can be checked by using a second guide wire (of equal length), held adjacent to the intramedullary wire, and with its tip placed in the entry site.
+The length of the medullary canal can be checked by using a second guide wire (of equal length), held adjacent to the intramedullary wire, and with its tip placed in the entry site.
 The length of the second guide wire protruding above the first guide wire is equivalent to the length of the guide wire within the medullary canal.

-This reconfirms the appropriate nail length.
+This confirms the appropriate nail length.

 Determining nail length